davidvgilmore/memex-modal-photobooth/README.md

 'https://YOUR_ORG_NAME--photobooth-server.modal.run/photobooth' \
 -H 'accept: application/json' \
 -H 'Content-Type: application/json' \
--d '{ "lora_id": "YOUR_LORA_ID",
-  "prompt": "A professional photo of SUBJECT_NAME a 31 year old male founder wearing a black t-shirt in an office space looking at the camera.", "inference_config": {"num_inference_steps": 80, "num_images_per_prompt": 4}
+-d '{ "lora_id": "YOUR_LORA_ID", "prompt": "A professional photo of SUBJECT_NAME a 31 year old male founder wearing a black t-shirt in an office space looking at the camera.", "inference_config": {"num_inference_steps": 80, "num_images_per_prompt": 4} }'
-}'
 ```

 Then go to `https://YOUR_ORG_NAME--photobooth-server.modal.run/` in your browser to view the generations.
 It should take about a minute or so.

 ## Future thoughts and considerations

-- How the heck does fal.ai do lora training so fast https://fal.ai/models/fal-ai/flux-lora-fast-training/
+- How the heck does https://fal.ai do lora training so fast https://fal.ai/models/fal-ai/flux-lora-fast-training/ (quality is variable)
 - I'd love if Modal had an api for pre-signed urls for image retrieval

 #### Credits: